Taxation of international executives

 An additional 2.5 percent surcharge will be levied on taxable income between EUR 80,000 and EUR 250,000 and 5 percent on the taxable income exceeding EUR 250,000.

-A 3.5 percent additional surcharge will be levied on the annual family aggregate’s taxable income that exceeds the amount of the annual national minimum salary (EUR 7.070).
+An additional surcharge up to 3,21percent will be levied on the annual family aggregate’s taxable income that exceeds the amount of the annual national minimum salary (EUR7.798).

 The recently approved rules foresee that an individual qualifies as resident for tax purposes in Portugal provided that one of the following conditions is met: